Here’s How Selling A Life Insurance Policy Works

 Term life insurance policies may be sold if they have a convertibility option.
 This option converts a term life insurance policy into a whole or permanent life insurance policy.
 It might cost money to convert a policy, but it may be a worthwhile investment, depending upon other circumstances.
 Before making the decision to convert a policy, policyholders should review the fine print to understand what costs they may incur or review the decision with a financial advisor.

-What About Other Types of Policies?
+What About Other Types of Life Insurance Policies?

 Along with convertible term life insurance policies, most other policies can be sold via a life settlement too.
 This includes whole life, universal life, joint life or second to die, variable universal life, or indexed universal life.